Michael visits LOTS of schools, libraries and festivals every year.

 What Michael does when he visits

-Michael performs hilarious, lively stories that are drawn from his books and his life.
+Michael performs hilarious, lively readings and stories that are drawn from both his books and his life.

-Michael use funny images, video clips and lots of humour to explain where ideas come from, why ideas matter, his creative process, how to use journals, and much more.
+Michael use funny images, video clips and lots of humour to explain where ideas come from, why ideas matter, his creative process, how to keep and use journals, and much more.

 The Instant Plot Machine